IndaPlus25/task-3-yea/README.md

 > of your class and `.java` file match!

-Please commit any written answers to the `docs` folder, and commit any Java code developed to the `code` folder of your KTH Github repo.
+Please commit any written answers to the `docs` folder, and commit any Java code developed to the `src` folder of your KTH Github repo.
 Remember to push to KTH Github.

 ### Option 1: Book